MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app-guests.md

 ## Prerequisites

 - In Azure AD, enable B2B external collaboration for the tenant.
-More information: [Enable B2B external collaboration and manage who can invite guests](/azure/active-directory/b2b/delegate-invitations)<!--note from editor: I changed the following into a Note because you want to have either >=2 bullets, or none.-->
+More information: [Enable B2B external collaboration and manage who can invite guests](/azure/active-directory/b2b/delegate-invitations)

   > [!NOTE]
-  > B2B external collaboration is enabled by default; however, you need to verify that the settings weren't changed by a tenant admin.<!--note from editor: Edit okay?
-I wanted to explain the significance of the fact that a tenant admin can change these settings.--> For more information about Azure AD B2B, go to [What is guest user access in Azure AD B2B?](/azure/active-directory/b2b/what-is-b2b).
+  > B2B external collaboration is enabled by default; however, you need to verify that the settings weren't changed by a tenant admin.
+For more information about Azure AD B2B, go to [What is guest user access in Azure AD B2B?](/azure/active-directory/b2b/what-is-b2b).

 - Access to an account that can add guest users to an Azure AD tenant.
 Admins and users with the Guest Inviter role can add guests to a tenant.